Praboth-Sandaruwan/FA_TT/README.md

 - Named volumes are used for Postgres, MongoDB, Redis, and RabbitMQ to persist data across restarts.
 - All services are attached to a shared network named "${COMPOSE_PROJECT_NAME}_net" (defaults to "devstack_net").

+## Intermediate app caching

+The intermediate FastAPI service includes an optional Redis-backed cache that accelerates read-heavy endpoints such as task listings and statistics.
+Caching can be toggled with the `INTERMEDIATE_CACHE_ENABLED` setting, and time-to-live values can be adjusted via `INTERMEDIATE_CACHE_TTL_SECONDS`.
+The application logs cache hits, misses, and invalidations and exposes in-memory metrics for instrumentation and tests.
+All task mutations automatically invalidate related cache entries to ensure clients always receive fresh data.